Free forever · No card · No trial

 Already invoicing through Square?
 We’ll personally walk you through the migration.

+Last updated June 15, 2026.
 Square® is a trademark of Block, Inc. and is referenced here for nominative comparison purposes only.
-Menutize is not affiliated with, sponsored by, or endorsed by Square or Block, Inc. Pricing and feature comparison reflects publicly advertised competitor information as of May 2026.
+Menutize is not affiliated with, sponsored by, or endorsed by Square or Block, Inc. Pricing and feature comparison reflects Square’s publicly published rates and plans as of June 2026; verify at squareup.com/pricing.